-Water Quality Data: The following tables list all of the drinking water contaminants which are detected during the 2022 calendar year.
+WATER QUALITY DATA: The following tables list all of the drinking water contaminants which were detected during the 2024 calendar year.
 The presence of these contaminants does not necessarily indicate the water poses a health risk.
-Unless noted, the data presented in this table is from the testing done January 1-December 31, 2022.
+Unless noted, the data presented in this table is from the testing done January 1- December 31, 2024.
 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
-The bottom line is that the water that is provided to you is safe.